knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsWalletsApi.md

 <a name="getwallets"></a>
 # **GetWallets**
-> ModelPageResourceSimpleWallet GetWallets (int? size, int? page, string order)
+> PageResourceSimpleWallet GetWallets (int? size, int? page, string order)

 Retrieve a list of wallets across the system